StochasticBiology/hypertraps-ct/README.md

 Fall 2023 work
 -----
-Next:
-* allow data to be included as cross-sectional only; include CLI option for CSV format

 To be tested:
+* allow data to be included as cross-sectional only; include CLI option for CSV format -- doneish
 * make plots in R to match old document -- SI done, main text to do -- doneish
 * test with direct time comparison -- done
 * also scripts for comparing effect of bank, SA, SGD -- done